 Our Department welcomes applications from students with widely varying backgrounds.
 Past graduate students in Statistics have undergraduate majors in fields such as mathematics, engineering, the sciences, economics, psychology, or administration and management.
 Previous completion of introductory courses in probability and statistics and knowledge of calculus are essential, but advanced work in Statistics is not.

 Admissions are highly competitive.
 It is to your advantage to submit relevant admissions materials to the Department of Statistics as soon as possible.
-You MUST send in your admission application and all supporting materials to us by 6 pm EST on December 18, 2019 for Fall, 2020 admittance.
+Application will become available on October 1, 2020 and you MUST send in your admission application and all supporting materials to us by 11:59 pm EST on December 1, 2020 for Fall, 2021 admittance.

 Applicants must provide each of the following, uploaded to our online system (unless otherwise noted):

 Comments on TOEFL: All students (with exception below) whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 Preference will be given to students who submit Internet Based Test scores (iBT).
 For the iBT, minimum score required is 84, with a required minimum score of 18 on the speaking; 22 on reading; 22 on listening; and 22 on writing.
 If you prefer to take IELTS instead of TOEFL, that is fine.
 The minimum IELTS score required is an overall 7.5.
-International students who studied at a U.S. university for the past two years or longer should mail us their old TOEFL score, and have a letter sent to us by a U.S. university official, like an administrator or professor, attesting to the student’s English language skills, such as helping teach undergraduates, presenting a paper, etc.
+Non-native english speakers who have received a bachelor's, master's, or doctoral degree (or equivalent) from an institution where the primary language of instruction is English are exempt from this requirement.

 The Department of Statistics generally provides financial aid to all of its Ph.D. students.
 These awards typically consist of full tuition scholarships along with a generous monthly stipend for teaching and/or research assistantships.